RooneyMcNibNug/rooneymcnibnug.github.io/_drafts/Qubes-Whonix-anon-modes.md

 ### Understanding Anonimity Mode levels

 To me, a fundamental consideration with these different anonymity modes is data retention.
-If you are posting something to a public forum with a username connected to your actual identity in one way or another, its good to get into the mindset that you left a piece of you somewhere.
-The internet in constantly mined for user metadata: your contact information, your "likes", your political opinions and ideologies, etc. It is every marketing agency's dream to be able to tie everyone's account details to one another to paint a mosiac of a user's desires - data brokers as intelligence agencies.
+If you are posting something to a public forum with a username connected to your actual identity in one way or another, its good to get into the mindset that you "left a piece of you" somewhere.
+The internet in constantly mined for user content and  metadata: your contact information, your "likes", your political opinions and ideologies, etc. It is every marketing agency's dream to be able to tie everyone's account details to one another to paint a mosiac of a user's desires - data brokers often with they were intelligence agencies.
 There are already Open Source Intelligence tools that do just this.

 Thus it is necessary to use threat modeling and carefully consider use cases based on activity against the proper tools and connections.

+Whonix's Anonimity Mode Levels stand as a spectrum in approaching things this way - each Mode applicable to different types of sitatuations - and with Qubes, we can build AppVMs respective to each Mode for these varying situations.

 ### Anonimity Mode use-cases